AfricasTalkingLtd/africastalking-node.js/README.md

 ```

-- `payb2b(options)`:  Mobile Business To Business (B2B) APIs allow you to initiate payments TO businesses eg banks FROM your payment wallet.
+- `payBusiness(options)`:  Mobile Business To Business (B2B) APIs allow you to initiate payments TO businesses eg banks FROM your payment wallet.
 [More info](http://docs.africastalking.com/payments/mobile-b2b)

     - `productName`: Your Payment Product as setup on your account. `REQUIRED`